vejendsh/CBT_pred/README.md

 # Core Body Temperature Prediction (CBT_pred)

-Predict human core body temperature under exercise and environmental conditions using a hybrid Computational Fluid Dynamics (CFD) + Deep-Learning surrogate workflow.
+Predict human core body temperature under exercise and varying environmental conditions using a hybrid Computational Fluid Dynamics (CFD) + Deep-Learning surrogate workflow.

 This repository automates the generation of CFD data with Ansys Fluent, preprocesses the results, trains a neural-network surrogate model, and evaluates its performance.